anand-bala/automatax/docs/semirings.md

 4. $\tilde{0}$ is an annihilator for $\otimes$ (for all $k \in K, k \otimes \tilde{0}
    = \tilde{0} \otimes k = \tilde{0}$).

-In `automatax`, we define semirings as subclasses of the [`AbstractSemiring`][automatax.semirings.AbstractSemiring] class, and overriding its `ones`, `zeros`, `add`, `mul`, `sum`, and `prod` methods, which correspond to semiring elements.
+In `automatix`, we define semirings as subclasses of the [`AbstractSemiring`][automatix.semirings.AbstractSemiring] class, and overriding its `ones`, `zeros`, `add`, `mul`, `sum`, and `prod` methods, which correspond to semiring elements.